Abdullah-Axsos/ReadMe/README.md

-# ReadMe
+# Data Science Projects – Axsos Academy

-This repository contains a Data Science training project completed as part of the bootcamp program at Axsos Academy.
+This repository contains a collection of data science projects completed as part of the training program at Axsos Academy.
+Each project focuses on applying real-world data analysis and machine learning techniques to explore, model, and derive insights from datasets across different domains.

-📌 Project Objective
-The main goal of this project is to apply key concepts in data science, including:
-- Exploratory Data Analysis (EDA)
-- Data cleaning and preprocessing
+---

+## Objectives

+The main goals of these projects are to:

+- Practice key data science workflows using real datasets
+- Strengthen skills in data cleaning, visualization, and feature engineering
-- Building machine learning models
+- Apply machine learning and statistical modeling techniques
-- Model evaluation and improvement

-📂 Project Contents
-- Sample datasets used during training
-- Colab Notebooks with analysis, visualizations, and models
-- Reports and summaries of findings
+- Interpret and communicate findings through notebooks and reports

-⚙️ Requirements
-To run this project, make sure you have:
-- Python 3.8 or higher
-- The following libraries (installable via requirements.txt):
-   - pandas
-   - numpy
-   - matplotlib
-   - seaborn
+- Develop problem-solving and critical thinking using data

+---

+## Projects Included

+### 1. Chicago Crime Data Analysis (2001–2022)
-   - scikit-learn
+- Exploratory

-▶️ How to Run
-1. Clone the repository
-2. Install the required libraries
-3. Launch Colab Notebook
-4. Open and run the notebooks step by step

-📝 Notes
-This project was created for educational and training purposes only as part of the Data Science track at Axsos Academy.